hashicorp/hcp-terraform-operator/docs/faq.md

 - **Does the Operator work with Terraform Enterprise / TFE?**

-  Yes, the operator can be configured for custom TFE API endpoints using the `operator.tfeAddress` value in the Helm chart.
+  Yes, the operator can be configured for the custom TFE API endpoint using the `operator.tfeAddress` value in the Helm chart.
 This value should be a valid URL including the protocol(`https://`), for the API of a Terraform Enterprise instance.
 Once the `operator.tfeAddress` attribute is set, the operator will no longer access the public Terraform Cloud, but rather the private Terraform Enterprise instance.

 - **What can I do if the Operator cannot get a Terraform Cloud client due to a TLS certificate issue?**